-From 1 July 2017 the Scheme elected into the new tax regime for managed investment trusts (MITs).
-Responsible Entity's of eligible MITs who elect into the new attribution managed investment trust (AMIT) regime are required to calculate the income entitlements of unitholders on an 'attribution' basis, which will be reflected in the AMIT member annual (AMMA) statement.
+Responsible Entities of eligible MITs who elect into the new attribution managed investment trust (AMIT) regime are required to calculate the income entitlements of unitholders on an 'attribution' basis, which will be reflected in the AMIT member annual (AMMA) statement.
 The AMMA statement (previously the tax statement) is provided to each person or entity who received a distribution from the Scheme during the income year.
 This event has no impact on the classification of net assets attributable to unitholders as liabilities in the financial statements.